TheRacetrack/racetrack/docs/deployment/remote-kubernetes-gateway.md

 # Remote Kubernetes Gateway
 Once you have Racetrack up and running somewhere, you might want to connect it to an external Kubernetes cluster to keep your Jobs there.
-In other words, you can distribute service between 2 separate infrastructures:
+In other words, you can distribute services between 2 separate infrastructures:

-- main hub - hosting core Racetrack services
+- Main Hub - hosting core Racetrack services
-- remote jobs - a cluster hosting jobs and remote Pub gateway that protects jobs from unauthorized access.
+- Remote Jobs cluster - an infrastructure hosting jobs and remote Pub gateway.

+Remote Pub gateway protects Jobs from unauthorized access.

 ## Requirements